m3tac1ph4r/Notes/OOPS/OOPS.md

 ### Protected :

-Protected modifier is similar as **private** modifier like you can them only inside the class.
+Protected modifier is similar as **private** modifier like you can use them only inside the class.
 But you have one advantage in protected that **you can access protected modifier in child class, means you can access protected variable or function in inheritance.**

 ```cpp